Our Lady Peace: Taggart's departure and Somethingness (2014–2018)

-Spiritual Machines 2 and "The Wonderful Future" tour (2019–present)
+Spiritual Machines 2 and "The Wonderful Future" tour (2019–2025)

 In May 2019, the Republican-American reported that a tenth studio album by Our Lady Peace was in the works, which, according to Maida, would continue "the guitar-driven approach."
 In August 2020, it was revealed that album will be titled Spiritual Machines 2, and will be a direct sequel to the band's 2000 album Spiritual Machines.
 Spiritual Machines 2 was produced by Dave Sitek, and its genre has been described by the band as "future rock".
 In June 2021, the band's official Facebook account hinted that original co-founder and guitarist Mike Turner would be a featured guest on the album.
 Raine Maida later confirmed that Turner had indeed returned, stating that Spiritual Machines 2 wouldn't have been "right without Mike involved".

 In June 2022, the band began a cross-country tour called "The Wonderful Future Theatrical Experience", named after the final song on their 2000 album Spiritual Machines.
 The tour featured what have been referred to as holographic display capsules, which were placed on stage in advance of the live show, and contained a video screen that displayed selected pre-recorded videos of band members as well as various special guests.
 Special guests appearing through the holographic technology included Sarah Slean, Nadezhda Tolokonnikova, Ray Kurzweil, and former OLP guitarist Mike Turner.
 Turner also played guitar live in person (alongside his successor Steve Mazur) at select venues, which is the first time he performed on stage with Our Lady Peace since his original departure from the band in 2001.
+In December 2022, the band released a rendition of Jane's Addiction "Mountain Song".

+30th Anniversary Tour; Return of "Whatever" (2025–present)

+The band began a tour to celebrate their 30th anniversary in February 2025.
+All dates are in Canada.
+On the first night of their 30th Anniversary Tour in Calgary, the band played "Whatever" live for the first time in 22 years after deciding it was time for them to "reclaim the song".
+The band had not played the song due to its connection to professional wrestler Chris Benoit, who was using the song as his entrance theme in WWE at the time of his double-murder and suicide.
+The band released a re-recorded version of the song called "Whatever (Redux)" in July and announced that all of the revenue made from the song will be donated to suicide prevention initiatives.

+On 16 October 2025 it was announced the band will perform the SiriusXM Kickoff show at the Canadian Football League's 112th Grey Cup.